-According to the government’s first official study, released earlier this week, there are a total of 1,111 museums across the country which together attracted over 12 million visitors in 2015, the last year for which figures are available.
+According to the government’s first official study, released last year, there are a total of 1,111 museums across the country which together attracted over 12 million visitors in 2015, the last year for which figures are available.

 From Lausanne’s display of 5,000 years of shoes to Zurich’s waxwork collection of diseased body parts (yes, really), The Local takes a look the weirdest museums in Switzerland that you might just find bizarrely fascinating.

 Originally opened in 1927 but renovated a couple of years ago, this truly surreal museum in Estavayer-le-Lac presents a collection of 108 stuffed frogs displayed in scenes from everyday life in the 19th century.
 They were created by Francois Perrier, a former soldier who took a fancy to frog taxidermy.
 His froggy scenes depict the unfortunate creatures in multiple scenes including in the schoolroom, playing cards and as soldiers in the army.
 One shows frogs sitting around a banqueting table while another sees a frog riding a (stuffed, obviously) squirrel.

 Switzerland was the birthplace of the first hemstitch sewing machine in 1893 (by the founder of the Bernina sewing machine company), so it’s perhaps not surprising that the country has not just one but two museums dedicated to sewing machines.